ruivergani/lp-pokemon/README.md

 Link:

-Website developed during the CodeBoost course.
-Assisted by William Moreira I have developed this landing page based on Pokemon website.
+Pokemon API Website, has been developed during the CodeBoost course using PokeAPI to filter and manage data.

 Features:

-- Consuming JavaScript API.
+- PokeAPI and AXIOS.
+- Modal area, Search input area, load more button.
 - Using GULP for flexbility of JavaScript and automation.
 - Responsive to all devices and screens size
 - Using Wordpress as CMS